-The 1841 Liberty Quarter Eagle is a very famous proof-only issue with an uncertain history.
+The 1841 Liberty Quarter Eagle (Buy on eBay) is a very famous proof-only issue with an uncertain history.
 Nicknamed the “Little Princess”, the original mintage was unrecorded, although it is estimated that perhaps 20 to 25 examples were struck in proof format.
 This was an unusually high number for the time, leading to a great deal of speculation as to the purpose and origins of the issue.

 One researcher has suggested that the coins were produced for the purpose of presenting them as gifts to a group of foreign dignitaries who visited Philadelphia in 1841.
 This theory is not supported by the fact that nearly all examples of the coin were discovered within the United States.
 It is possible that some early numismatists understood the rarity of the issue, leading to demand for and eventual production of some restrikes.
 However, this is also unknown.